20k/binmat_rules/readme.md

 #### Both - Play a card from your hand to a lane's stack.
 A card from your hand can be played into your 'stack' - in front of the lane deck for defenders, at your end of the lane for attackers.
 If an existing face-up stack is present here, cards played to it must also be face-up.
 The only modifier that can be played face up on a face-down stack is break

 All face-up stacks can be inspected by any player at any time.
 You are also allowed to inspect your own face down cards.
-You cannot inspect discard piles
+You can inspect any discard pile

 Defenders must play cards face down on an empty stack